xlwings/xlwings/docs/reports.rst

 .. figure:: images/excel_table_report.png

 .. note::
-    * To exclude the index, use the ``noindex`` filter. for more about filters, see below.
-    * At the moment, you can only assign pandas DataFrames to tables.
+    * At the moment, you can only assign pandas DataFrames to tables
-    * For Excel table support, you need at least version 0.21.0 and the index behavior was changed in 0.21.3
+    * For Excel table support, you need at least version 0.21.0

 Excel Charts
 ------------

-**Note**: To use charts with a dynamic source, you'll need at least xlwings version 0.22.1
+**Note**: To use charts with an Excel table as source, you'll need at least xlwings version 0.22.1

 To use Excel charts in your reports, follow this process: